Master of Laws in International and European Law (European Union Law)

 Structure

-Students need to obtain 60 credits, over a period of two semesters.
+Students need to obtain sixty credits, over a period of two terms.
 There is great flexibility in shaping one’s own curriculum.
-Eighteen credits cover courses specializing in European Union law.
-Ten more credits are dedicated to the compulsory supporting courses dealing mainly with various legal and political developments in order to broaden the horizons of legal professionals.
-Students are also required to write a fifteen-credits’ worth LLM Paper in connection with one of the courses on the curriculum.
+Eighteen credits cover course units specialising in European Union law.
+Ten more credits are dedicated to the mandatory supporting course units dealing mainly with various legal and political developments in order to broaden the horizons of legal professionals.
+Students are also required to write a fifteen-credits’ worth LLM Paper in connection with one of the course units on the curriculum.

-The remaining credits are filled with elective courses on a variety of topics from the following fields: European Law, Economic and Social Law, Environmental Law, Public International Law, Criminal Law.
-Students can choose from approximately twenty five different courses, all of which are exclusively taught in English.
+The remaining credits are filled with electives on a variety of topics from the following fields: European Law, Economic and Social Law, Environmental Law, Public International Law, Criminal Law.
+Students can choose from approximately twenty-five different course units, all of which are exclusively English-taught.
 Teaching is generally done interactively, requiring advanced reading and class participation.
 The programme typically hosts several internationally reputed guest professors with a rotation on a yearly basis.
-Students can also choose to participate in one of the various moot courts or legal clinic as an official part of their curricula.
+Students can also choose to participate in one of the various moot courts or legal clinic as an official part of their curriculum.

-Organised social activities are an important part of the LLM-experience, and not all are extracurricular.
+Organised social activities are an important part of the LLM-experience, and not all of them are extracurricular.
 Curricular activities include guided visits to important EU and international institutions and participation in several colloquia.

-The master's dissertation is a requirement for every candidate to obtain a master’s degree.
-The master's dissertation is an original piece of research work.
-It aims to develop and strengthen the research capacity skills of the students.
-The student selects a topic and is given guidance by a promoter or supervisor throughout the academic year.
+Completing the Master's dissertation is a requirement for any student who wants to obtain their Master’s degree.
+The Master’s dissertation is an original piece of research.
+Its aim is to develop and strengthen the students’ research skills.
+Students select a topic and receive guidance from a supervisor throughout the academic year.

 Labour Market

-The programme enables the student to greatly enhance his or her chances when applying for an international legal job.
+The programme enables the students to enhance their career chances greatly when applying for an international legal job.